4-star DE Curtis Fann previews upcoming UGA unofficial visit

 It led Fann to believe that maybe sometimes the dream school isn’t the right school to fulfill every player’s dreams.
 It has to be the right fit.

-South Carolina was the first school to offer Fann, and it has continued to be the most consistent and direct in their pitch to Fann.
-But now there’s a new twist: The Bulldogs have picked up their communication with Fann during the last six weeks.
+South Carolina was the first school to offer Fann, and it has continued to be the most consistent and direct in its pitch to Fann.
+But now there is a new twist: The Bulldogs have picked up their communication with Fann during the last six weeks.

 “Yeah, you got it about right,” Fann told DawgNation.

 The next chapter will come this weekend.
 The 4-star weakside defensive end, who ranks as the nation’s No. 17 prospect at his position for the 2019 cycle, will take an unofficial visit to UGA this weekend.

 The Bulldogs have re-entered the race for Fann, who plays at Emanuel County Institute in Twin City, Ga.
 They contacted him on National Signing Day and even dropped by his school in January.
 That uptick likely sparked the visit this weekend.